frankaemika/docs/source/ros_introduction.rst

 franka_moveit_config
 --------------------
-This package contains partly auto generated files that connect the FRANKA ARM to the moveit motion planning framework.
+This package contains partly auto generated files that connect the FRANKA ARM to the MoveIt motion planning framework.
 It contains three move-groups:

  * franka_with_gripper  (default, arm with gripper)
  * franka  (arm without gripper)
  * franka_gripper  (gripper end-effector only)

-To move the FRANKA ARM with moveit launch the following three files:
+To move the FRANKA ARM with MoveIt launch the following three files:

 .. code-block:: shell